Douglas Danoff

 Freelance journalist | Reported features, profiles, narrative nonfiction

 I write reported features, profiles, and essays about character, discipline, strength, and what pressure reveals about a life.
-I’m especially interested in how people test themselves physically to discover human capacities beyond the physical.My work has appeared in The New York Times, New York magazine, Men’s Health, AGNI, On Being, and The Threepenny Review.
+I’m especially interested in how people test themselves physically to discover human capacities beyond the physical.My work has appeared in The New York Times, New York, Men’s Health, Wine Spectator, The Threepenny Review, AGNI, On Being, and McSweeney's.
 I’m open to assignments and actively pitching reported features and profiles.

 (PDFs open in a new tab)